 Tetanus is caused by infection with a bacterium called Clostridium tetani (C. tetani).
 The bacteria produce a toxin (or poison), which attacks your nervous system leading to muscle spam.

 C. tetani lives mainly in soil, dust and manure, but can be found anywhere.
 You can become infected if the bacterium enters your bloodstream through an open wound.
-Even something as trivial as a prick from a rose thorn can become infected, but some wounds are more likely to become infected, such as:
+Even something as trivial as a prick from a rose thorn can become infected, but some wounds are more likely to become infected, for example if they are very deep, contain a foreign body like a splinter, or there is a wound over a broken bone (a compound fracture).

 You cannot catch C. tetani or tetanus itself from other people.

-After infection, symptoms usually take between three and 21 days to show.
+After infection, symptoms usually take between 7 and 21 days to show.
 Symptoms include:

 - muscle spasms